IAmUser4574/zeromq-ros/README.md

 - `ZMQROS_ROOT` --> The location of the root directory of the ZeroMQ-ROS installation

 ## Example

+1. First run the name server and populate the database with robot information.
+    - `$ zmqros --ns`
+2. On all of the agents in the swarm that are specified in the name server, run the agent code.
+    - `$ zmqros --agent`
+3. Run the coordinator code.

+#### Sample coordinator code

 ```python
 import zmqros
 import random